twhume/numbo/README.md

 TODO list

 Immediate
-- plot a working memory and switch to that when needed

 - Why does activation of :times not spread?
 Because it's got no pnet links

 Big next tasks

 * Finish implementing cl/rand-op - the creation of a new brick in wm
-* Create a GUI for all this, it's unfathomable.
-Write a visualizer for the WM (highlight nodes, connections, additions); and Coderack (just a table).
-Let it step through a run (i.e record state at each step and refresh fwd/back); Means recording that history (log WM, CR, PN and the selected codelet each time) and mutating each of the displayable entries into a UI element

 Necessary